kaminiwalunj/mslearn-fabric/Instructions/Labs/06-data-warehouse-msinnovation.md

 ## Task 1 : Create a Data Warehouse

-Now that you have a workspace, it's time to switch to the *Data Warehouse* experience in the portal and create a data warehouse.
+Now that you have a workspace, it's time to create a data warehouse.

+1. Select the workspace that's been created in previous task.

-1. At the bottom left of the Power BI portal, switch to the **Data Warehouse** experience.
+1. At the bottom left of the Power BI portal.

-    The Data Warehouse home page includes a shortcut to create a new warehouse:

-    > **Note**: If you don't see the icon in the bottom left corner, Fabric isn't enabled for your tenant.
-Fabric is enabled in the admin portal for tenants that have a Power BI Premium subscription.

-2. In the **Data Warehouse** home page, create a new **Warehouse** with a name it as **myDataWarehouse** and click on **Create**.
+2. In the **PowerBI** home page, create a new **Warehouse** with a name it as **myDataWarehouse** and click on **Create**.

     After a minute or so, a new warehouse will be created: